google/clspv/docs/OpenCLCOnVulkan.md

 #### Descriptor map (DEPRECATED)

-The compiler can report the descriptor set and bindings used for samplers in the sampler map and for the kernel arguments, and also array sizing information for pointer-to-local arguments.
+The compiler can report the descriptor set and bindings used for literal samplers and for the kernel arguments, and also array sizing information for pointer-to-local arguments.
 Run `clspv-reflection <spirv> -o <descriptor map>` to produce the descriptor map.